jialunzhang-psu/ptx-90-parser/README.md

-# ptx-parser
+# ptx-90-parser

 There is already a crate named `ptx-parser` on crates.io, but it has not been updated for 2 years and does not support PTX 9.0.
-This crate, `ptx-parser-90`, parses NVIDIA PTX 9.0 assembly source into a structured abstract syntax tree.
+This crate, `ptx-90-parser`, parses NVIDIA PTX 9.0 assembly source into a structured abstract syntax tree.
 It also ships with a small companion CLI that prints module summaries and optionally emits a tree representation of the parsed PTX.